andrewferrier/dotfiles/common/.config/nvim/README.md

 *   Generic operator-pending wrapper, e.g. for refactoring.nvim
 *   Fix chewing up CPU when editing a large gitcommit file
-*   Ensure that gQ can format using the expected LSPs (e.g. look at Terraform as an example)
 *   Disable diagnostics when in insert mode (they might be out-of-date)